-- Remember that you are a role model at ALL times, inside and outside of The Rock Project - You have been placed in a position of trust, NEVER abuse this - Treat students equally with dignity and respect at all times - Put the welfare of student's first - Report all allegations, suspicions and concerns immediately to the session manager/franchisee - Be mindful that someone may misinterpret your actions - Respect all student's right to personal privacy - Act within appropriate boundaries, even in difficult circumstances - Create an open and transparent environment, encourage students to challenge inappropriate attitudes or behaviours and to voice any concerns - Make everyone (students, parents and carers) aware of our safeguarding arrangements by directing them to our website home page when enrolling - Work in an open environment avoiding private or unobserved situations.
-Should you be alone in a room with a child, ensure that the door is left open at all times and make your manager aware that you will be alone with the child. - Give enthusiastic and constructive feedback rather than negative criticism - Recognise the developmental needs and capacity of young people and respect their boundaries, not pushing them against their will - Wear the Rock Project polo shirt and ID Badge at every session - Carry an enhanced DBS certificate (to be renewed every three years) - If any of the following occur, you should report it immediately to your session manager to record the incident, and they will ensure that the parents of the child are informed: - o If you accidentally hurt a student - If a student seems distressed in any manner
+- Remember that you are a role model at ALL times, inside and outside of The Rock Project - You have been placed in a position of trust, NEVER abuse this - Treat students equally with dignity and respect at all times - Put the welfare of student's first - Report all allegations, suspicions and concerns immediately - Be mindful that someone may misinterpret your actions - Respect all student's right to personal privacy - Act within appropriate boundaries, even in difficult circumstances - Create an open and transparent environment, encourage students to challenge inappropriate attitudes or behaviours and to voice any concerns - Make everyone (students, parents and carers) aware of our safeguarding arrangements. - Work in an open environment avoiding private or unobserved situations.
+Should you be alone in a room with a child, ensure that the door is left open at all times and make your manager aware that you will be alone with the child. - Give enthusiastic and constructive feedback rather than negative criticism - Recognise the developmental needs and capacity of young people and respect their boundaries, not pushing them against their will - Wear the Rock Project polo shirt and ID Badge at every session - (Managers) Ensure that a register is taken at the beginning of every session, and that all students are accounted for. - Carry an enhanced DBS certificate (to be renewed every three years) - If any of the following occur, you should report it immediately to your session manager to record the incident, and they will ensure that the parents of the child are informed: - o If you accidentally hurt a student - o If a student seems distressed in any manner - o If a student appears to be sexually aroused by your actions